Information on NIH-Owned or -Supported Chimpanzees

 Southwest National Primate Research Center

 In November 2021,the NIH Veterinary Panel completed its review of NIH-supported animals at the Southwest National Primate Research Center (SNPRC).
 The Panel agreed with the SNPRC attending veterinarian’s decision about which animals should remain at SNPRC.
-The Panel prepared one-page summaries of their review of each chimpanzee at SNPRC.

 There are 2 chimpanzees located at SNPRC that are not being moved at this time because they serve as behavioral support for another chimpanzee that is not being moved.
 If that paired chimpanzee dies, the other chimpanzee will be re-evaluated for potential transfer to Chimp Haven based on their age, health, behavior, social grouping, and environmental needs.